neil-lindquist/linear-programming/docs/index.md

+---
+layout: page
+meta-description: The documentation page for the linear-programming Common Lisp library.
+---

 This library is designed to solve linear programming problems from common lisp.
 It uses a basic DSL to describe the problems, and a basic implementation of the Simplex method to solve the system.
 See https://neil-lindquist.github.io/linear-programming/linear-problem-syntax for a description of the DSL.